Order our new book, A Pattern Language for Growing Regions

 Paperback, hardback, US Trade and European Royal formats as well as eBook formats

-Or download a PDF here – and be sure to check out the companion wiki at npl.wiki!
+Or download a low-res PDF copy for review here – and be sure to check out the companion wiki at npl.wiki

 The new wiki, available at npl.wiki.